 4.7 Stars | 389 Angler Reviews

-This Strike King Rage Menace Grub has a narrower profile and a tighter kicking action than other crawdad trailers.
-The bait still has flange-style claws to give you the best thumping and swimming action possible.
-What makes the Rage Menace Grub so versatile is that it can be rigged in two different ways.
+This Strike King Rage Menace Grub has a narrower profile and a tighter kicking action than most crawdad trailers.
+Standard craw baits are usually smaller and best used for finesse fishing.
+The bait has large flange-style claws to give you the best thumping and swimming action possible.

 4.4 Stars | 83 Angler Reviews

-This erratic action makes the Z-Man Turbo Crawz the ideal trailer to throw on a swim jig in warmer water conditions.
-As we know, fish are more aggressive in warmer waters and respond better to this trailer than lethargic fish.
+This erratic action makes the Z-Man Turbo Crawz effective in warmer water conditions when paired with a faster retrieval speed.
+As we know, fish are more aggressive in warmer waters and can respond well to this trailer, as long as they're feeding on larger bait.